 Enterprise Manager includes a restricted-use license of the Oracle Database for use only with the Oracle Management Repository or other complementary repositories included with Enterprise Manager (such as, AWR Warehouse, Ops Center, Real User Experience Insight, Load Testing, and Test Manager).

 Additional database options or additional servers for disaster recovery require separate licensing.
 Customers receive one single-instance database with the Cloud Control, or RMAN, repository.
 To protect the repository with Data Guard, customers need to purchase a license for the standby site.
 To protect the repository with Oracle Real Application Clusters, customers must license the second node for the database, and both nodes require an Oracle Real Application Clusters license.

 Use of Oracle WebLogic Server with Oracle Enterprise Manager is restricted to servlet functionality.
-A restricted use license for Weblogic clustering is included, to support deployment of cluster of Oracle Business Intelligence Publisher servers, only when used with Oracle Enterprise Manager.
+A restricted-use license for WebLogic clustering is included, to support deployment of cluster of Oracle Business Intelligence Publisher servers, only when used with Oracle Enterprise Manager.

-Use of Oracle Virtual Assembly Builder is licensed, as long as a the assemblies are deployed through Enterprise Manager.
+Use of Oracle Virtual Assembly Builder is licensed, as long as the assemblies are deployed through Enterprise Manager.

 Oracle Enterprise Manager includes restricted use of Oracle Business Intelligence Publisher and Business Intelligence Mobile for use with Enterprise Manager functions and interfaces only.
-This restricted BI Publisher license will allow reporting only against the Enterprise Manager repository and against data dictionary (including AWR data) of target databases.
+This restricted BI Publisher license will allow reporting only against the Enterprise Manager repository and against data dictionary (including AWR and AWR Warehousing data) of target databases.
 In order to report against other data sources, it is necessary to have BI Publisher license.